cmota/Unsplash/README.md

 # Unsplash

-Unsplash application for Android, Desktop and Web.
+Unsplash application for Android, WearOS, Desktop, iOS and Web.
 Built using Kotlin Multiplatform and Compose with ❤️

 👉 [Presentation][1]